cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

 14. Turn the power switch "OFF" and wait for the Circuit Sword to shut down

-15. Solder the "mode" button to the power switch board then trim the pins
+15. Solder an additional "mode" button to the power switch board then trim the pins

 16. Solder the spacers to the Add-on board